About Disaster Response Services

 Disaster response services keep people safe during natural disasters.
 From warning and evacuation initiatives to providing emergency relief, survivor counseling and home reconstruction, disaster response services help families get through challenging times.

-Most disaster response organizations focus their efforts on one or more types of disaster.
+Most disaster response organizations focus on one or more types of disaster.
 This focus allows organizations to help families with the issues they are most likely to encounter after a particular type of disaster.
 Disaster relief organizations can also help businesses revitalize the community and local economy.

 Disaster relief services are often categorized into fire response and recovery, storm and flood disaster relief and home recovery and cleanup.